MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 ## Reliability tradeoffs with Performance Efficiency

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased latency.** Performance Efficiency requires a system to achieve performance targets for user and data flows.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased latency.
+Performance Efficiency requires a system to achieve performance targets for user and data flows.

 - Reliability patterns often incorporate data replication to survive replica malfunction.
 Replication introduces additional latency for reliable data-write operations, which consumes a part of the performance budget for a specific user or data flow.